xoseng/removebg/README.md

 <br>
 <b>Description:</b>
 <br>
-RemoveBG is a program written in Python3 with a graphical interface.
+RemoveBG is a program written in Python3 with a graphical interface.<br>
-This software allows you to remove backgrounds from images.
+This software allows you to remove backgrounds from images.<br>
-It is possible process several images simultaneously.
+It is possible process several images simultaneously.<br>
 To works you need to download the following folder:

 The root folder of the working directory will be the following: